raschmitt/stryker-net-sample/README.md

 ## Local Run

-fter cloning this repository the first thing to be done is to install Stryker globally:
+After cloning this repository the first thing to be done is to install Stryker globally:

 ```
 dotnet tool install -g dotnet-stryker